-Elon Musk calls for change of UK Government at Tommy Robinson rally
+Elon Musk calls for change of UK government at Tommy Robinson rally

 At the end of the interview, Robinson said: “Not only are we in the fight right now, but we’re on the advance thanks to free speech being fought for, for us, by Elon Musk.”

-Mr Musk called the political left “the party of murder” in reference to the death of Charlie Kirk, the Donald Trump ally and co-founder of right-wing young organisation Turning Point USA who was shot this week.

-“The left is the party of murder and celebrating murder.
-I mean, let that sink in for a minute, that’s who we’re dealing with here,” he said.

-He said that the British public are “scared to exercise their free speech” and claimed the BBC was “complicit in the destruction of Britain”.
+Mr Musk said that the British public are “scared to exercise their free speech”.

 He said he wanted to appeal to “British common sense” and “the reasonable centre, the people who ordinarily wouldn’t get involved in politics”.